Investment Fund Research Reports

 FINRA Rule 3110 (Supervision) includes a provision to help firms comply with their obligation under Section 15(g) of the Securities Exchange Act of 1934 to have policies and procedures in place reasonably designed to prevent potential insider trading.
 Rule 3110(d) requires that firms include in their supervisory procedures a process for reviewing securities transactions in certain types of accounts that is reasonably designed to identify trades that may violate insider trading prohibitions.
-When implementing these policies and procedures, firms may take a risk-based approach to monitoring transactions that takes into account their specific business models.
-Rule 3110 became effective on December 1, 2014.
+When implementing these policies and procedures, firms may take a risk-based approach to monitoring transactions that takes into account their specific business models, and firms are encouraged to tailor their policies and procedures to their specific business models.

 • FINRA Regulatory Notice 14-10 (March 2014): SEC Approves New Supervision Rules